whl1729/note/computer/cpp/primer/03_str_vector_arr.md

 string s4(n, 'c');  // Initialize s4 with n copies of the character 'c'
 ```

-4. string operations
+2. ***string operations***
     - The string input operator `is >> s` reads and discards any leading whitespace (e.g., spaces, newlines, tabs).
 It then reads characters until the next whitespace character is encountered.
     - `getline(is, s)` reads the given stream up to and including the first newline and stores what it read—not including the newline—in its string argument.
 After getline sees a newline, even if it is the first character in the input, it stops reading and returns.
 If the first character in the input is a newline, then the resulting string is the empty string.
     - `s.empty()` returns true if s is empty, otherwise returns false.
     - `s.size()` returns the number of characters in s.

-5. string::size_type
+3. string::size_type
-    - one of companion types, makes it possible to use the library types in a machineindependent manner.
+    - one of companion types, makes it possible to use the library types in a machine-independent manner.
-    - is an unsigned type big enough to hold the size of any string.
+    - `string::size_type` is an unsigned type big enough to hold the size of any string.
 Any variable used to store the result from the string size operation should be of type string::size_type.
     - you can use auto instead of typing `string::size_type`
-    - Because size returns an unsigned type, it is essential to remember that expressions that mix signed and unsigned data can have surprising results.
+    - Because size() returns an unsigned type, it is essential to remember that expressions that mix signed and unsigned data can have surprising results.
 You can avoid problems due to conversion between unsigned and int by not using ints in expressions that use size().
-    - When we mix strings and string or character literals, at least one operand to each + operator must be of string type

-6. Adding Literals and strings
+4. Adding Literals and strings
     - When we mix strings and string or character literals, at least one operand to each + operator must be of string type
     ```
     string s4 = s1 + ", "; // ok: adding a string and a literal